best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/data/README.md

 # `data` folder

 Any data that needs to be stored locally should be saved in this location.
-This folder, and all its sub-folders are not version-controlled.
+This folder, and its sub-folders, are not version-controlled.

 The sub-folders should be used as follows: